New authors, beware of vanity publishers and experts making you offers that are too good to be true.

 Sadly, in today’s publishing world many new authors fall prey.
 I get a lot of messages from authors who have been published by a vanity publisher and have regrets.

 Some of these publishing houses call themselves self-publishers.
-This description is just not correct.
+This description is simply not correct.

 You can publish a book with these companies with only a minimal investment in preparing your book.

-But unfortunately, new authors continue to fall for the same old traps.
+But unfortunately, some new authors continue to fall for the same old traps.

 Writers beware!
 Author Solutions has a reputation